Aleksiberg/qa-portfolio/bug-reports/login-empty-fields-bug.md

 4. Click "Login" button

 ## Expected result
-System displays: "Username and password are required" User remains on the login page
+The System displays: "Username and password are required" User remains on the login page

 ## Actual result